Currently sold out, can usually be ready for pick-up or shipping in 2-5 business days

 About the Author

 Ursula K. Le Guin was born in Berkeley, California, in 1929.
-She is the bestselling author of the Earthsea Cycle and the Hainish Cycle, including The Left Hand of Darkness.
+She was the bestselling author of the Earthsea Cycle and the Hainish Cycle, including The Left Hand of Darkness.
 With the awarding of the 1975 Hugo and Nebula Awards to The Dispossessed, she became the first author to win both awards twice for novels.
-Le Guin lives in Portland, Oregon.
+She passed away in 2018.

 “[A] science fiction masterpiece.”—Newsweek